 - Preheat the oven to 425°F.

-- Put the oil in a 9-inch cast-iron skillet and heat over medium-high heat, tilting the pan to coat with oil.
+- Put the oil in a 9” cast-iron skillet and heat over medium–high heat, tilting the pan to coat with oil.
 Add the potatoes, reduce the heat to medium and cook, turning two or three times, about 5 minutes.
 Add the onion and bell pepper and season to taste with salt and pepper.
 Cook 5 more minutes, turning frequently.

 - Place in the oven and bake 10–15 minutes, until the bell pepper is tender and the potatoes are browned in a few places.
 Remove from oven and set aside.

-- Spray a large non-stick skillet with cooking spray and place over medium heat.
-Crack in the eggs and fry until cooked to your liking.
+- Spray a large nonstick or ceramic skillet with cooking spray* and place over medium heat.
+Crack in the eggs and fry until cooked the way you like them.
 Divide the potato hash among plates and top each one with a fried egg.
-Grind over a little black pepper and sprinkle with the parsley or chives to serve.
+Grind over a little black pepper and sprinkle with parsley or chives to serve.